BlockchainCommons/GordianSigner-Android/README.md

 ### Contributing Sponsor

-**Gordian-Signer Android** was produced as a collaboration between Blockchain Commons and one of our patrons, Bitmark: Bitmark wrote the library based on Blockchain Commons' specifications and reference libraries.
+**Gordian-Cosigner Android** was produced as a collaboration between Blockchain Commons and one of our patrons, Bitmark: Bitmark wrote the library based on Blockchain Commons' specifications and reference libraries.
 Blockchain Commons is dedicated to not just creating open infrastructure on our own, but also coordinating the work of other companies in benefiting the Commons.
 Thanks to Bitmark for being the first company to work directly with us in this manner.

 ![](images/logos/bitmark-logo.png)